-- family homes a twenty-five foot (25') sight triangle should be provided as a minimum.
-A larger sight triangle may be required based upon the recommendation of the Town Engineer. - 6.
-No driveway shall intersect a Town roadway within 25 feet of the streetline, or streetline extended, of a State road or another Town roadway. - Each driveway shall be designed so as to minimize erosion and migration of 7. sediment and storm water onto adjacent properties and roadways. - Each driveway shall be connected to the street by a paved apron extending at least 8. ten feet back from the edge of pavement of such street.
+- 6. No driveway shall intersect a Town roadway within 25 feet of the streetline, or streetline extended, of a State road or another Town roadway. - 7.
+Each driveway shall be designed so as to minimize erosion and migration of sediment and storm water onto adjacent properties and roadways. - 8.
+Each driveway shall be connected to the street by a paved apron extending at least two feet back from the edge of pavement of such street (or such alternative distance that shall be established in the Standard Town Details of the Branford Engineering Department).
 Each apron shall be designed, graded and paved to match the surface of the Town roadway, avoid obstruction of the flow of water in the gutter line of the town roadway, and prevent the flow of roadway drainage onto any adjacent lot and shall conform to the current version of the Standard Town Details of the Town Engineering Department. - 9.
-Except for residential driveways serving individual dwelling units, driveways and parking lots that require vehicles to back over a sidewalk or street line are - 10.
+Except for residential driveways serving individual dwelling units, driveways and parking lots that require vehicles to back over a sidewalk or street line are prohibited. - 10.
 Any public infrastructure (e.g. roadways, sidewalks, survey monuments, guardrails, or culverts) that is damaged or removed in the course of driveway construction must be reconstructed to current Town standards. - 11.
 Where grading for a driveway curb cut is required in a Town road right-of-way, slopes shall be no steeper than 2:1 (i.e. two feet horizontal to one foot vertical) and shall be stabilized with grass or other groundcover appropriate to the site conditions and shall be covered with a minimum of six inches of topsoil, limed, fertilized, seeded and mulched.